cosc2336-ds-alg/assg08/README.md

 ## Task 1: Implement `LList` `insertBack()` and overloaded `operator>>()`

-As usual make sure that you create Task 1 issue on GitHub and are ready to create your Pull request for this assignment before beginning.
+As usual make sure that you create Task 1 issue on GitHub and and have linked the issue to the `Feedback` pull request for this assignment before beginning.

 Also as usual, you should be practicing incremental development.
 A good first step is to always add in the function prototype for `insertBack()` into the